 Key Takeaways:

-- PMS is a common condition that affects most women at some point in their lives.
-Causing behavioral, emotional, and physical symptoms, PMS can negatively affect the quality of a woman's life.
+- PMS is a common condition that affects many at some point in their lives.
+Causing behavioral, emotional, and physical symptoms, PMS can affect the quality of life.

-- Treatment plans that address the underlying cause of PMS help women find freedom from these disabling cyclical symptoms.
+- Approaches that address the potential contributing factors of PMS can help individuals manage these cyclical symptoms.